Human Development and Family Sciences

-Online Human Development and Family Studies Master's Degree Option
+Online Human Development and Family Sciences Master's Degree Option

 Texas Tech offers online master's degree concentrations in gerontology and youth development via the Great Plains Interactive Distance Education Alliance (GPIDEA).
 Both online master's degrees require a total of 36 credit hours and are aimed at working adults who are already employed as professionals in child and family services.

 Spring — December 1st

 The gerontology concentration consists of eight core courses totaling 24 credit hours, and four electives totaling 12 credit hours.

 The youth development concentration includes 28 credit hours of coursework and an eight-hour practicum, research project or thesis.

 Online Human Development and Family Studies Graduate Certificate Options

 The Graduate Certificate In Cross-Cultural Studies (CCS) is designed to provide fundamental competencies on multicultural and international/transnational issues affecting diverse populations as well as core principles of human development and socio-political change from a global perspective.
 The program is supported by a multidisciplinary curriculum geared toward enhancing cross-cultural knowledge, skills, leadership, and lifetime professional success in a broad variety of traditional and non-traditional career paths.

 The Graduate Certificate in Cross-Cultural Studies (12 credits) is open to all master's and doctoral students across TTU-TTUHSC as well as non-traditional students seeking to enhance their professional expertise by incorporating a cross-cultural dimension to their programs of study.

 Courses for this program are offered face-to-face and online.